rbtnn/vim-coloredit/README.md

 # vim-coloredit

 This plugin provides to edit `#rrggbb`, `rgb(rr,gg,bb)` or `rgba(rr,gg,bb,aa)`.
-When you edit "rgba(rr,gg,bb,aa)", This plugin can not support to edit the alpha value.
+When you edit `rgba(rr,gg,bb,aa)`, This plugin can not support to edit the alpha value.

 ## Usage